sonatype/neuvector-scanner/README.md

+## Obsolete.
+We move to this new one https://github.com/sonatype/scanner-java-wrapper

 ## NeuVector Security Scanner Integration Module ##

 You can call NeuVector Scanner APIs to scan the docker registry or local docker image.